Message from the Dean

 About Mike Madritch

-He holds undergraduate degrees in biology, biochemistry and chemistry from North Carolina State University and earned a Ph.D. in ecology from the University of Georgia before postdoctoral work at the University of Wisconsin.
+Madritch earned undergraduate degrees in biology, biochemistry and chemistry from North Carolina State University.
+He earned a Ph.D. in ecology from the University of Georgia before completing postdoctoral work at the University of Wisconsin.
+He is a graduate of App State’s 2018–19 Chancellor’s Appalachian Leadership Development Program and holds a certificate in conflict resolution training from Cornell University.